ideasonpurpose/wp-svg-lib/README.md

 * What happens if there's no viewBox?
   - ViewBox will be added if it can be derived from supplied `height` and `width` attributes.
 If there are no dimensions and no viewBox, nothing will be added to the opening `<svg>` tag.

+### Cleaning Quirks

+`<svg></svg` is a valid, though useless SVG document.
+Internally, the cleaner will returned zero for width and height, with an aspect ratio of 1.

 [svgo]: https://www.npmjs.com/package/svgo
 [docker-build]: https://github.com/ideasonpurpose/docker-build